5 ways music can improve your English

 #5 It helps you learn about a new culture

-Every culture has its form of music as it is an ultimate form of art; it's a moment of celebration, a type of expression and it's is a powerful tool to understand how different people communicate in a fun and lighthearted way.
+Every culture has its form of music as it is an ultimate form of art; it's a moment of celebration, a type of expression.
+It's a powerful tool to understand how different people communicate in a fun and lighthearted way.

 I hope this has been helpful and if you'd care to join my Musical Mondays, then please sign up to the English Coach community.
-I'll be sending you a new song each Monday and if you have any musical preferences, I'd love to hear them.
-Just write to me at firstname.lastname@example.org.
+I'll be sending you a new song each Monday.
+If you have any musical preferences, I'd love to hear them.
+Just write me at email@example.com.